 The largest state park, Baxter, encompasses more than 200,000 acres and contains 175 miles of interconnected trails.
 And, among Maine’s most visited state parks, Reid attracts thousands of sunbathers each year with its dual stretches of sandy beach and untouched dunes.

-To see a complete list of Maine state parks, listed by region, visit the links to the right.
+To see a complete list of Maine state parks listed by region click here.